JuliaPPfeiffer/DS4002-Project1/README.md

 For this project, we used python as the primary language for conducting our analysis and generating visualizations.
 Coding was completed through the resourses Google Collab and Visual Studio Code.

 ***Packages***:
-Packages used include pandas, numpy, TextBlob, stopwords, re, matplotlib, seaborn, and WordCloud.
+Packages used include pandas, numpy, TextBlob, stopwords, re, matplotlib, seaborn, statsmodels, and WordCloud.

 ***Platform***:
 All members of this project used Mac as their platform.